 Korea’s labour productivity growth was the fastest in the OECD during the past 25 years, but productivity is weak in services.
 Product market regulation is among the most stringent in the OECD area.

-- Use the new “cost-in, cost-out” system of regulatory reform to reduce the regulatory burden.
+- Expand “cost-in, cost-out” system of regulatory reform to reduce the regulatory burden.

 - Phase out entry barriers for large firms from business lines reserved for SMEs.